bteapot/Server/README.md

 ## Documentation

-Complete Xcode documentation included with code and its archived version attached to GitHub release page.
+Complete Xcode documentation is included with code and its archived version attached to GitHub release page.

+Documentation is also available [online](https://bteapot.github.io/Server/documentation/server/).